Do you remember the Net Yaroze?

 Trivia: Chris Chapman, the game’s author, actually now runs an indie football game studio named First Touch Games.

 Shoot ghosts, rescue kids, pick up powerups and mind the aliens.
 It’s considered one of the more polished of the Yaroze games.
-Personally I find all the copious sound and graphic effects a tad overwhelming, but it’s certainly playable – in fact, it apparently won its developer approximately $10,000 in an SCEE competition.
+Personally I find all the copious sound and graphic effects on the excessive side, but it’s very playable – in fact, it apparently won its developer approximately $10,000 in an SCEE competition.
 Go take a look at what the fuss was about.

 This is one worth playing!
 You run around picking up symbols (that look suspiciously like lucky charms), all the while being chased by mummy-like creatures against the backdrop of tinny MIDIs of booming, dramatic classical music.
 It’s simple but goofy fun.